VCorak/challenge-pokemon-php/README.md

-Title: The pokemon challenge - PHP style
+# Title: The pokemon challenge - PHP style
-Repository: challenge-pokemon-php
+### Repository: challenge-pokemon-php

-Type of Challenge: Learning
+### Type of Challenge: Learning

-Duration: 2 days

-Deployment strategy : NA

-Team challenge : solo

-Learning objectives
+### Learning objectives
-Starting with PHP
+* Starting with PHP
-To be able to write a simple condition and a simple loop To know how to access external resources (API)
+* To be able to write a simple condition and a simple loop
+* To know how to access external resources (API)
-To know where to search for PHP documentation
+* To know where to search for PHP documentation

-#Timeline
+## Timeline

 First I need to read documentation because I do not even know how to start, so starting from basics.
 - I managed to start localhost, still do not have virtual host but at least I can see what is going on in browser...